viorel-anghel/pihole-unbound-docker-compose/README.md

 You'll need to copy this file at the location defined in docker-compose, see the line `- /root/pihole-unbound/etc-unbound/:/etc/unbound/`.

 ## Usage

+Decide a location where to run the whole thing and copy and edit the docker-compose.yaml there.
+In my case, I'm using `/root/pihole-unbound/'.
+Use the `docker compose up -d` command to start the containers.

+---
 WIP